J111 JFET: Pinout, Features, Applications, and Other Important Knowledge Explained

 Here, we’ll work in reverse.
 Therefore, we’ll apply VGS voltage between the source and gate terminals.
 With the supply, we’ll increase the width of the depletion layer.

-Subsequently, the conducting channel will reduce than increase the resistance of the n-bar, therefore, decreasing the source to drain current.
+Subsequently, the conducting channel will reduce and increase the resistance of the n-bar, therefore decreasing the source to drain current.

 Contrarily, decreasing the gate’s reverse bias decreases the width of the depletion layer.
-Afterward, current from the source to drain rises due to an augmented width of the conducting channel.
+Afterward, the current from the source to the drain rises due to an augmented width of the conducting channel.

 Please note that n-channel and p-channel JFETS have a similar operation.
 The only difference is that p-channel JFETS use holes and not electrons as carriers of channel current.
 Moreover, they have reversed VGS and VDS polarities.